culturecreates/artsdata-pipeline-action/README.md

 ## Significant Update (e.g., 2.0.7 → 3.0.0):

 For major overhauls or breaking changes.
 If there's a drastic change in functionality or usage, increment to the next "big update" version.

+**When drafting a new release, ensure that the Docker image version specified in action.yml matches the release version**